richard457/livechat/README.md

 # Flipper bot

 - A live chat to be installed on any website to help customers interact with the business
-- The business can use flipper connecta to respond to customer messages
+- The business can use flipper connecta to respond to customer message

 # How to test